Digital Negative to Platinum Palladium Prints

 And a bit on spotting and print curation

 Making Art Safely is Don Messec’s latest endeavor, spanning over 30 years of introducing innovative thinking, technology, and materials to artists who do not want to “die for their art.”
 Don’s MFA is from UIUC, and he began his printmaking experience at Bob Blackburn’s Printmaking Workshop in NYC in the 1980s.
 Sounds so long ago.
-Don Messec was the founding director of the Printmaking Center for Safe and Non-toxic Printmaking, a world-leading academic studio unit in research and development, cultivation, and education in low-toxic safer printmaking for artists and art instructors.
+Don Messec was the founding director of the Printmaking Center for Safe and Non-toxic Printmaking, a world-leading academic-studio unit in research and development, cultivation, and education toward safer printmaking for artists and art instructors.
 Now, transitioned into MakingArtSafely, where the importance of works on paper continues to be promoted and developed.

 What’s Included

-Each student will receive enough paper, platinum-palladium mix, sensitizer and contrasting agent for several prints prints.
+Each student will receive enough paper, platinum-palladium mix, sensitizer and contrasting agent for several prints.
 Brushes, developer, distilled water, transparency material, specialized negative printing ink sets, digital printers and software along with other communal needs are included.

 The studio is equipped with Epson printers, work surfaces, a few communal computers and a variety of exposure units: very high end Olec exposure unit, ‘pizza oven’ florescent exposure unit, contact frames plus lots of free sunshine exposure opportunities.